Crataco/ai-guide/guide/models.md

 For SillyTavern, you have ChromaDB, which is [a part of SillyTavern-extras](https://github.com/SillyTavern/SillyTavern-extras#modules).

 For KoboldAI/KoboldCpp and SillyTavern, you have ["World Info"](https://github.com/KoboldAI/KoboldAI-Client/wiki/Memory,-Author%27s-Note-and-World-Info#world-info), a manual solution.

-* * *

-### How many model series are there?

-That is beyond the scope for this guide.
-[See the Spaghetti Guide](https://github.com/Crataco/ai-guide/blob/main/guide/original.md#detailed-information).